allanl/fst/ReadMe.md

 Code coverage reports are generated using JaCoCo:
 1. Run `ant coverage`
 2. Open `reports/coverage/html/index.html` in a browser

+#### Code Style
+This project follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+Checkstyle is used to enforce these standards.

+##### Running Checkstyle
+- `ant checkstyle-warn` - Run Checkstyle analysis without failing the build
+- `ant checkstyle` - Run Checkstyle analysis and fail on violations
+- `ant check` - Run all checks including Checkstyle

+The Checkstyle report is generated in `reports/checkstyle/checkstyle-report.html`.

 ### Creating Releases